The Vikram lander and the Pragyan robot could wake up around September 22, when the cold lunar night ends and sunlight shines down.

 During this time, they made a number of important scientific discoveries.
 For example, they confirmed the presence of sulfur in the lunar south polar region.
 Preliminary analyses also revealed the presence of aluminum, calcium, iron, chromium, titanium, and a phenomenon that could be a moonquake.

-India is the fourth country after the Soviet Union, the United States, and China to land on the Moon and the first to land near the moon's south pole.
+India is the fourth country after the Soviet Union, the United States, and China to land on the Moon and the first to land near its south pole.
 The lunar south pole is of particular interest because it contains water ice, which can be mined and broken down into oxygen and hydrogen for breathing and rocket fuel.

 Thu Thao (According to Business Insider )